HackTooLearn/linuxcommands/README.md

 * pwd --- show the current or Present Working Directory
 * sudo --- execute a command as SuperUser
+* sudo su --- to become or change to SuperUser [root]
 * clear --- clears the terminal window
 * ls --- shows a list of files in that directory
 * ls -al --- displays or lists all the files present in the directory